sh1boot/sh1boot.github.io/_posts/2025-03-18-zsh-and-tmux-config.md

 ```

 The `%v` part of the prompt prints what is saved with `psvar[1]="..."`,
-which in this case is the current git commit hash.
-It's a _little_ too
+which in this case is the current git commit hash (as collected in the
-slow to do it this way on my slowest machines, but it's nice to be able
-to figure out why a test worked previously but doesn't any more.
-You
+previous section).
+This is helpful so that you have a record of what
+commit the tree was at when a test was run, so that you can find it
-can `git diff` directly to that hash.
-Provided you didn't have local
+again if you want to reproduce that result.
+Provided you don't have
-edits.
+local edits.
+The information is collected in `preexec()` to be up to
+date, even if the state was changed in another window while this one
+idled.

 ## tmux configuration